Contractors, as covid lockdown lifts, help unlocking health insurance should be a must for many

 In their letter, the BMI, on behalf of our country’s medical leaders, state: “We think there’s a strong case for an immediate assessment of national preparedness.”
 Well, it’s in that same spirit of preparedness that we believe that now might be a good time to consider private health insurance.
 A bit like that long and forecast-to-increase NHS waiting list most want to avoid, good brokers are a sure bet to avoid wading through particulars – particulars that hard-working contractors probably won’t be too thrilled by, or have the time for, as the ‘new normal’ beckons.

-Editor's Note: Find out more about private health insurance or get a quote today here.
+Editor's Note: Find out more about private health insurance or get a quote today for private health insurance.